mitchellh/vagrant-aws/README.md

 file, but the box file used for the quick start, the "dummy" box, has no preconfigured defaults.

+If you have issues with SSH connecting, make sure that the instances are being launched with a security group that allows SSH access.

 ## Box Format

 Every provider in Vagrant must introduce a custom box format.
 This